ketakee/Skin_NonSkin/README.md

   It takes 60 minutes to train 2,00,000 data points with a btach size of 100.
   It gives a 99.97% accuracy on the training data.

- 2. Azure machine learning studion
+ 2. Azure machine learning studio

    A neural network made using the azure studio gives 99.9% accuracy.
 It is deployed as a service in "AzureService.py"